samchrisinger/shanti_kmaps_typeahead/README.md

     selected: 'omit', // omit already selected facets from results });
 ```

+Note that the `pager` option is ignored by the faceting use of the plugin.
+We could make it work, but at this point not many terms have been applied as facets to other terms.
+Therefore, it is easy enough to load all facets into memory, which reduces the need for paging.

 ## Hiding the Dropdown Menu

 Suppose you want to render the suggestions somewhere else other than the dropdown (for example, in a tree).